CharmAIOS/CharmOS/demo/02_routing_and_model_selection.md

 ### Implementation reference
 - Use a mocked `Routing Engine` that accepts inputs such as `latency_mode`, `preferred_model`, or `privacy_level`.
-- Simulate a decision-making process and return a hardcoded result, e.g.:
+- Simulate a decision-making process and return a hardcoded routing result
- - No real model is invoked; this step only demonstrates how the system analyzes preferences and produces a routing decision.
+- No actual model inference is triggered; this module only illustrates how routing logic interprets input parameters and selects a model path.
- - Output the result to console or markdown to represent routing logic.

 > Note: This module assumes the task config has already been validated and parsed by the unified interface.